jeswanth90630/Ecotwin/README.md

 4. **Purge**: Use the Purge button to completely erase the data once communication is complete.

 ---
-*Developed with ❤️ for Secure Communication by Antigravity AI.*
+*Developed with ❤️ for Secure Communication*